jiecongwang225/WhatTravel/README.md

 # WhatTravel
-A travel app for fun
+An Android travel app for fun